-- Ask if it's possible for you to appeal the results of the previous perc test, and under what circumstances they would reconsider their original determination.
+- Ask if it's possible to appeal the results of the previous perc test, and under what circumstances they would reconsider their original determination.

-- Find out what time of the failed perc test was performed.
-In many areas, it's quite possible that the water level is higher during certain seasons and lower in others (e.g. – winter vs. summer) – which can have an influence on the soil drainage rate.
+- Find out what time of year the failed perc test was performed.
+In many areas, the water table is higher during certain seasons and lower in others (e.g. – winter vs. summer) – which can have an influence on the soil drainage rate.

-- Keep in mind that soil types can vary across any parcel of land (and the topography of the lot can also make a big difference).
+- Remember that soil types can vary across any parcel of land (and the topography of the lot can also make a big difference).
 Be sure to tell your excavator to try a few places – you might be glad you did!

 - Also keep in mind that in some areas, if you wait long enough, the municipal water and sewer may become available.
 If your plan is to buy land and hold it for a while, it could still be worth your while.

 And don't forget – there are all kinds of alternative uses for properties that don't even require a septic system.
-Here are some examples:
+For example: